morcibacsi/SampleAnalyzer/readme.md

-# VAN bus Analyzer for Saleae USB logic analyzer
+# Vehicle Area Network (VAN bus) Analyzer for Saleae USB logic analyzer

 This plugin for [Saleae Logic][logic] allows you to analyze VAN bus packets found in cars made by PSA (Peugeot, Citroen) VAN bus is pretty similar to CAN bus.